shikha1108/notes/technicalTerms.md

 We used to take the data from our files in our computers.

 ### fetch
-It is used totake the data from the database.
+It is used to take the data from the database.

 ### merging
 When we create two branch and merge them.